 While there is a clear need for communication networks supporting reliable information transfer between the various entities in the electric grid, there are many issues related to network performance, suitability, interoperability, and security that need to be resolved.
 This project will focus on identifying opportunities to tailor communication protocols that have been designed for network traffic control to provide quality of service (QoS) to smart grid applications and to manage power flows and energy services in the smart grid between traditional and renewable generation sources and between utility-, third party-, and customer-owned assets.
+Of particular interest is how inputs in the form of data streams from large numbers of distributed sensors translate to outputs in the form of commands to actuators in Cyber-Physical Systems (CPS) such as the Smart Grid translate to relevant QoS and network design requirements.
 By creating collaborative links between the stakeholders, users, and standard developing organizations (SDOs) working on telecommunications, this project will promote the use and deployment of interoperable communication protocols for smart grid.
-In addition, the analytical and simulation tools and the published research findings to be produced by this project will foster the development of new areas of inquiry into smart grid specific communication technologies.
+In addition, the analytical and simulation tools and the published research findings to be produced by this project will foster the development of new areas of inquiry into smart grid specific communication technologies to support many types of industrial applications.

 Objective: To accelerate the development of scalable, reliable, secure, and interoperable communications and standards for smart grid applications; and to enable informed decision making by smart grid operators by developing measurement science-based guidelines and tools.